 This article is the second of 16 in our "Coach K's Sweet 16" series, where we will walk back through the legendary head coach's career and recap his most iconic moments.
-For the first moment, click here.
+For the full list, click here.

 The year is 1986.
 A young, struggling-to-turn-the-program-around coach sets the stage for a decent sixth season of his budding career.
 He has four seniors: Jay Bilas, a scrappy, undersized, four-year starting center; Johnny Dawkins, the co-captain and leading point guard; David Henderson, an electric shooting guard and a co-captain and Mark Alarie, Arizona’s 1982 Player of the Year and the team’s power forward.